mohatagarvit/TP_Algos/README.md

 ### Remarks
 - Thinking of algorithms and data structures to implement these methods was perhaps the most fun part.
-If you are a student, I would sincerely encourage you to come up with your own implementation and compare with this one only for referece.
+If you are a student, I would sincerely encourage you to come up with your own implementation and compare with this one only for reference.